 Become a Makeup Pro with OCA Beauty Courses Online

-Eyeshadow is just a tiny part of what’s required in becoming a makeup artist and if you’re looking for a convenient and mentally stimulating way to learn, a video-based, CPD-accredited makeup course that’s supported by 1-to-1 mentoring 7 days a week is the savvy way to gain train for a career in the industry.
+Eyeshadow is just a tiny part of what’s required to become a makeup artist, and if you’re looking for a convenient and mentally stimulating way to learn, a video-based, CPD-Endorsed makeup course that’s supported by 1-to-1 mentoring 7 days a week is the savvy way to gain train for a career in the industry.

 Our courses (which cover more than 20 different industries) can be taken at a pace that suits you and your life’s obligations.
 If you’d like to know more about this or other aspects, like our flexible payment options, check us out today at www.onlinecoursesaustralia.edu.au.

-To see just how engaging and stimulating our learning resources are, see our student study demo or if it’s advice you’re after, give us a ring on 1300 611 404 or email us at firstname.lastname@example.org.
+To see just how engaging and stimulating our learning resources are, see our student study demo, or if it’s advice you’re after, give us a ring at 1300 611 404 or email us at [email protected].
 The moment we get your enquiry, we’ll do our utmost to reply as fast as we can.